-Dehumidifiers are appliances that remove moisture from the air, they are also capable of removing toxins from the air, giving you and your family better air quality to breathe.
+Dehumidifiers are appliances that remove moisture from the air, they are also capable of removing toxins from the air, giving you and your family better air quality to breathing.

 During the hot, muggy summer months your house may start building up too much moisture content.
 This can lead to a bunch of issues, such as; breathing difficulties, mould, mildew, and an increased amount of allergies.

 Dehumidifiers are beneficial because they help reduce allergy symptoms.
 These symptoms can include any of the following: